-Dozens of people gathered on Monday outside the Nigerian embassy in Abidjan, the capital, holding signs that read: “We don’t want a military intervention” and “Let Ivoirians solve Ivoirian problems”.
+Dozens of people gathered on Monday outside the Nigerian embassy in Abidjan, holding signs that read: “We don’t want a military intervention” and “Let Ivoirians solve Ivoirian problems”.

 Nigeria has the strongest army in the region and is expected to play a major role if an operation is launched to oust Gbagbo.